richardeschloss/nuxt3-vuex/README.md

 # NOTES

-You may wish to follow the discussion for [Global Store Support](https://github.com/nuxt/framework/discussions/571) in Nuxt 3.
+- You may wish to follow the discussion for [Global Store Support](https://github.com/nuxt/framework/discussions/571) in Nuxt 3.
+- This package lists Vuex4 as a dependency